brandonrbreeze/cse15l-lab-reports/lab-report-3-week-5.md

     ./technical/911report/chapter-13.3.txt:                FBI" (online at www.fbi.gov/libref/historic/history/historymain.htm); the FBI's
     ./technical/911report/chapter-13.3.txt:                updated June 18, 2003 (online at www.fas.org/irp/agency/doj/fbi/fbi_hist.htm).
 For

+- For this example I wanted to show that that -r does the same thing as the last example when it is not given a path.
+What I think is interesting is that it does that same thing but in reverse.

 **grep -r "slay" technical/**

     brandonbreeze@brandons-air skill-demo1 % grep -r "slay" technical/
     technical//biomed/gb-2002-3-12-research0079.txt:            between neighboring BACs using pslayout (LBNL) a technical//911report/chapter-12.txt:                thus given the picture of an omnipotent, unslayable hydra of destruction.
 This image

+- For this example I wanted to show what -r does when given the home directory

+##